sagiadinos/garlic-proxy/README.md

 ### Garlic-Proxy can be useful if...

 * you have same files with different names e.g. for reporting or security reasons.
 A standard proxy cannot differentiate in this case.
-Basil can!
+Garlic-proxy can!
 * you want to update content at specific times (e.g. only during the night), but your clients do not support this.
 * you generally need more control over the content update process
 * you want to prevent e.g. for security reason, that the clients connecting direct to internet